-- 90% of the desktop computers were being used by staff.
+- Nearly all of the user PCs were being used by staff.

-"A huge amount of what went on in the early hours is nearly entirely a haze for me, but our team will not soon forget the commitment each and every one of you accomplished to give us our company back.
-Iíve entrusted Progent for at least 10 years, possibly more, and every time Progent has shined and delivered as promised.
-This situation was no exception but maybe more Herculean."
+"A huge amount of what occurred in the early hours is mostly a haze for me, but we will not forget the commitment all of you put in to help get our company back.
+I've utilized Progent for at least 10 years, possibly more, and every time I needed help Progent has come through and delivered as promised.
+This event was a testament to your capabilities."

-A possible business disaster was evaded through the efforts of hard-working experts, a wide range of knowledge, and tight collaboration.
-Although upon completion of forensics the crypto-ransomware virus incident detailed here could have been shut down with advanced cyber security technology solutions and recognized best practices, user education, and well designed security procedures for information backup and keeping systems up to date with security patches, the reality remains that state-sponsored criminal cyber gangs from Russia, North Korea and elsewhere are relentless and are not going away.
-If you do get hit by a ransomware incursion, feel confident that Progent's roster of professionals has a proven track record in ransomware virus blocking, remediation, and data restoration.
+A possible enterprise-killing disaster was dodged through the efforts of top-tier professionals, a broad array of knowledge, and tight teamwork.
+Although in post mortem the ransomware incident detailed here should have been stopped with up-to-date cyber security technology and security best practices, user education, and appropriate security procedures for information backup and proper patching controls, the fact is that state-sponsored hackers from China, Russia, North Korea and elsewhere are relentless and represent an ongoing threat.
+If you do fall victim to a crypto-ransomware incursion, feel confident that Progent's roster of experts has a proven track record in ransomware virus defense, removal, and file disaster recovery.

-"So, to Darrin, Matt, Aaron, Claude, Jesse, Arnaud, Allen, Tony and Chris (along with others that were involved), Iím grateful for allowing me to get rested after we made it past the initial push.
-All of you did an fabulous job, and if anyone is in the Chicago area, a great meal is the least I can do!"
+"So, to Darrin, Aaron, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (and any others who were involved), thank you for letting me get some sleep after we got over the first week.
+Everyone did an incredible job, and if anyone that helped is visiting the Chicago area, a great meal is the least I can do!"

-To read or download a PDF version of this ransomware incident report, click:
+To review or download a PDF version of this customer story, please click:

-Progent's Ransomware Incident Recovery Case Study Datasheet.
+Progent's Ryuk Incident Recovery Case Study Datasheet.
 (PDF - 282 KB)

 Contact Progent for Ransomware System Recovery Consulting in Durham